CodePartnersMD/MD301-guide/curriculum/01-smacss-media-queries/FACILITATOR.md

 - Review float-based layout and read through the requirements for the lab assignment.
 - Prepare a demo on media queries and icon fonts from IcoMoon or Font Awesome.
+- Prepare a 10-15 demonstration to introduce the topic of today's code challenges.

 ## What changed from the previous class?